badair/stilla/README.md

     }
 ```

--TODO: need to implement a lazy replacement for boost::filter_iterator
+-TODO: need to implement a lazy replacement for boost::filter_iterator for the where function

 -TODO: template specializations, static_assert messages